extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 ## Creating a drum sampler {#creating-a-drum-sampler}

 Ok, enough background material---let's make some noise.
 We'll create an instance of Extempore's sampler called `drums`.
-To do this, we use the `bind-sampler` Scheme macro (once we've loaded it from the `libs/external/instruments_ext.xtm` library file).
+To do this, we use the `make-instrument` Scheme macro (once we've loaded it from the `libs/external/instruments_ext.xtm` library file).